deconst/deconst-docs/running/maintenance.rst

 .. image:: /_images/kibana.jpg

-I recommend configuration an additional DNS record of ``logs.`` to point to this host, for convenience.
+I recommend configuring an additional DNS record of ``logs.`` to point to this host, for convenience.

 See the `Kibana documentation <https://www.elastic.co/guide/en/kibana/current/index.html>`_ for more information about using Kibana effectively.